'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic.'—Edgar Allan Poe

 What I was impervious to was the fact that he was a member of the Freemasons of Baltimore.
 It was a shocking revelation and reminder of the intimidating power of the organisation.

-'Detective Crow, what a pleasant surprise!
+'Inspector Cauvain, what a pleasant surprise!
 I seemed to have underestimated your masterful prowess again.
-However, fortunately for me, detective, this will be the last faux-pas committed.
+However, fortunately for me, this will be the last faux-pas committed.
 Now, I deeply regret what must be done next.
 If you would be so generous in dropping your pistol on the ground', Mr Winsor said with excessive pretension.

 At that moment officers from the Baltimore Police had arrived and were able to free Higgins, from his prematured immurement.
 They had arrested Captain O'Malley, and I chased Mr Winsor.

-When I reached the end of the passage, I was in the street.
+When I had reached the end of the passage, I was in the street.
 I quickly looked around to see where Mr Winsor had escaped.
 I looked and looked, until I saw him running into a cul-de-sac.
 He had nowhere to run.
-Thus, he confronted me, with his mercurial temperament that would soon be agelastic.
+Thus, he confronted me, with his mercurial temperament that was agelastic.

-'It would appear that I am at a clear disadvantage now, Detective Crow'.
+'It would appear that I am at a clear disadvantage now, inspector'.

-'As you would say in chess checkmate Mr Winsor', I rejoined.
+'As you would say in chess checkmate', I had rejoined.

 'I suppose that this means the end is near for me?'

 'I believe so, Mr Winsor.
 The Baltimore Police is informed of everything.
-You cannot hide nor run from the law any longer Mr Winsor.
+You cannot hide nor run from the law any longer.
 You have nowhere to go'.

 'Bide my time in the dreary cell of a prison I do not think so, fain fellow.
-You see Detective Crow, there is always an escape, even in the darkest hour of our death'.
+You see Inspector Cauvain, there is always an escape, even in the darkest hour of our death'.

 Dead was Julian Winsor, the Raven murderer, as he would be referred to posthumously.
 The infandous reasons for his crime spree would never be confessed, through his admission.